-18

-$$\ln\left(\frac{\langle RH \rangle p_0}{\cos\theta}\right) = a \times BT{6.3\mu m} + b.$$
+$$\ln\left(\frac{\langle \text{RH}\rangle p{\text{o}}}{\cos(\theta)}\right) = a \times \text{BT}{6.3\,\mu\text{m}} + b. \tag{2}$$

-(2)

-19 This equation links the clear-sky BT at 6.3 μm to the mean RH (defined with respect to water only) of a broad layer of the troposphere.
+This equation links the clear-sky BT at $6.3\,\mu m$ to the mean RH (defined with respect to water only) of a broad layer of the troposphere.
 Eq.
-(2) also corrects for the effect of the satellite 20 21 viewing angle $\theta$ and it includes a scaling parameter $p_0$ , which is defined as the ratio between the pressure at a temperature of 240 K and 300 hPa.
-The parameter p0 represents the deviation 22 23 from a standard tropical profile where the 240 K isotherm is located at 300 hPa (see Soden and Bretherton, 1993).
-In practice, this thermal parameter $p_0$ is computed using ERA-Interim 24 25 and ERA-40 (Uppala et al., 2005) temperature profiles collocated with Meteosat observations.
-26 Level profiles from ERA-Interim (since January 2006) and ERA-40 (until December 2005) 27 models are preferred over the standard pressure levels.
-Indeed, Roca et al. (2009) proved that 28 the vertical resolution does not significantly affect the quality of the estimation of the FTH as long as a there is a given minimum number of pressure levels.
-29
+(2) also corrects for the effect of the satellite viewing angle, θ , and it includes a scaling parameter, p_0 , which is defined as the ratio between the pressure at a temperature of 240 K and 300 hPa.
+The parameter p_0 represents the deviation from a standard tropical profile where the 240 K isotherm is located at 300 hPa (see Soden and Bretherton, 1993).
+In practice, this thermal parameter p_0 is computed using ERA-Interim and ERA-40 (Uppala et al., 2005) temperature profiles collocated with Meteosat observations.
+Level profiles from ERA-Interim (since January 2006) and ERA-40 (until December 2005) models are preferred over the standard pressure levels.
+Indeed, Roca et al. (2009) proved that the vertical resolution does not significantly affect the quality of the estimation of the FTH as long as a there is a given minimum number of pressure levels.

-The fitting parameters (a and b) of the BT-to-<RH> retrieval are determined once using a 1 2 representative dataset of thermodynamic profiles and by sampling the satellite field of view.
-This training database is composed of temperature (T) and specific humidity (q) profiles 3 extracted from ERA-Interim restricted to clear-sky profiles.
-The database contains profiles 4 from the 1st day (4 time steps per day) of the January, April, July and October months for the 5 years 2001, 2006 and 2007 in order to have a significantly large set of profiles sampling the 6 7 various thermodynamical conditions encountered in the area limited to 30°N/S covered by 8 Meteosat.
-The clear-sky cases are defined using the ERA-Interim cloud fraction with a strict 9 value of 0 at all levels.
-In addition to the cloud screening, a quality check is performed for the 10 RH profiles (determined with respect to the water phase only) to remove the dry and 11 supersaturated cases where the RH reaches values below 1 %RH and above 100 %RH in the 12 free troposphere.
+The fitting parameters (a and b) of the BT-to- $\langle RH \rangle$ retrieval are determined once using a representative data set of thermodynamic profiles and by sampling the satellite field of view.
+This training database is composed of temperature (T) and specific humidity (q) profiles extracted from ERA-Interim restricted to clear-sky profiles.
+The database contains profiles from the first day (four time steps per day) of January, April, July and October for the years 2001, 2006 and 2007 in order to have a significantly large set of profiles sampling the various thermodynamical conditions encountered in the area limited to 30° N/S covered by Meteosat.
+The clearsky cases are defined using the ERA-Interim cloud fraction with a strict value of 0 at all levels.
+In addition to the cloud screening, a quality check is performed for the RH profiles (determined with respect to the water phase only) to remove the dry and supersaturated cases where the RH reaches values below 1 % RH and above 100 % RH in the free troposphere.

-13 4.2 Definition of FTH and selection of the vertical averaging operator
+4.2 Definition of FTH and selection of the vertical averaging operator

-14 There are several definitions of the vertical averaging operator <•> involved in the FTH 15 retrieval according to the interpretation of the observed radiation (Brogniez et al., 2009):
+There are several definitions of the vertical averaging operator $<\cdot>$ involved in the FTH retrieval according to the interpretation of the observed radiation (Brogniez et al., 2009):

-- Idealized Jacobian $\Delta BT/\Delta RH$ , for which the weights are defined in temperature 17 coordinates (e.g. Soden and Bretherton, 1993; Soden and Bretherton, 1996), - Local relative humidity Jacobian JRH=∂BT/∂RH (e.g. Roca et al., 2003; Brogniez, 2004; Brogniez et al., 2004), - Transmission-derived weighting function ∂τ/∂ln(p) (e.g. Schmetz and Turpeinen, 1988; Stephens et al., 1996).
+- the idealized Jacobian $\Delta BT/\Delta RH$, for which the weights are defined in temperature coordinates (e.g., Soden and Bretherton, 1993; Soden and Bretherton, 1996); - the local relative humidity Jacobian $J{RH} = \partial BT/\partial RH$ (e.g., Roca et al., 2003; Brogniez, 2004; Brogniez et al., 2004); - the transmission-derived weighting function $\partial \tau / \partial \ln(p)$ (e.g., Schmetz and Turpeinen, 1988; Stephens et al., 1996).